IraitzAristi/IraitzAristi/README.en.md

 ### › Featured projects

-🌐 **Virtualized enterprise network + security toolkit** Full network (LAN/DMZ/WAN) with VPN, firewall and services, audited end to end with my own Python tools — offensive and defensive.
+🌐 **Virtualized enterprise network + security toolkit** Full network (LAN/DMZ/WAN) with VPN, firewall and services, audited end to end with my own Python tools, offensive and defensive.

 🗃️ **Account manager (C#)**
 From procedural to object-oriented, with a weak-password auditing module.
 An exercise turned into a project through refactoring.